vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-03-30, I resumed weight exercises.
 The last date of weight exercises was 2024-03-13.
 I also resumed jogging; the last date of jogging was 2024-03-26.

+## 2024-04-02 onward: weights skipped

+On 2024-04-02, weights were due (as I had last done them on 2024-03-30); however, I skipped them as I had some chores to finish.
+I had similarly skipped on 2024-04-01 for chores.

+I also skipped on 2024-04-03 as I was out for dental cleaning, and then on 2024-04-04 as I didn't go jogging due to rain.

+## 2024-04-03 and 2024-04-04: skipped jogging

+On 2024-04-03, I skipped jogging so that I could go for my dental cleaning.

+On 2024-04-04, I skipped jogging due to rain, wet sidewalks, and cold weather.